acabitorg/yamlquotes/README.md

 # yamlquotes

-### Store quote collections in YAML and render as full-page PDF, 2-up booklet PDF, PNG slideshow or MP4 video slideshow
+### Store quote collections in YAML and render as PNG slideshow, MP4 video slideshow or booklet PDF for double-sided printing or reading

 ## Demos